 |Pressure||Winner.
 Stovetop pressure cookers typically reach a pressure level of 15 psi, allowing the contents to reach a full 250°F (121°C).||Electric pressure cookers max out at 12 to 12.5 psi, giving you a cooking temperature of around 245°F (118°C).
 This small change in temperature means that foods do take a little bit longer to cook in an electric pressure cooker than in a stovetop one, but not significantly so.|

-The Criteria: What We Look for in Great Stovetop and Countertop Pressure Cookers
+The Criteria: What To Look for in a Stovetop Multi-Cooker and Countertop Pressure Cooker

-What to Look for in a Stovetop Pressure Cooker
+What to Look for in a Stovetop Multi-Cooker

 A good stovetop pressure cooker should have a thick, sturdy base that distributes heat evenly.
 It should have construction that gives us confidence that it will not explode or otherwise be a danger in the kitchen.
 We want it to have a lid that locks on securely and easily, without having to fiddle around.